 (a) The contracting officer may require the demonstration in coordination with the product specialist, Office of Counsel, procuring organization COMPAD and other supply or technical experts as required.

-SUBPART 11.2 - USING AND MAINTAINING REQUIREMENTS DOCUMENTS
+SUBPART 11.2 - USING AND MAINTAINING REQUIREMENTS DOCUMENTS (Revised September 9, 2016 through PROCLTR 2016-09)

 11.201 Identification and availability of specifications.